 The Silicon Valley Indicators website is a collection of charts, data, and resources relating to Silicon Valley’s economic and community health trends.

 A majority of the indicators presented here are published in Joint Venture’s annual publication, the Silicon Valley Index.
-Released every February at Joint Venture’s State of the Valley event, the Index is a nationally-recognized publication that has been telling the Silicon Valley story for nearly 20 years.
+Released every February at Joint Venture’s State of the Valley event, the Index is a nationally-recognized publication that has been telling the Silicon Valley story since 1995.
 The report not only publishes the data, but highlights challenges and provides an analytical foundation for regional decision-making.

 The Indicators website is a project of the Silicon Valley Institute for Regional Studies, housed within Joint Venture Silicon Valley, a non-profit public-private partnership based in San Jose, California.
 For additional information about the Institute or Joint Venture, visit www.jointventure.org.